Skip to content

 Drag .sql or other files from the VS Code Explorer into the Library panel.
 DBCode creates a file reference that opens the file when clicked.
 For Project scope, workspace-relative paths are stored so references work for all team members.

-Right-click on a scope root or existing folder and choose New Folder to create folders.
+Right-click on a scope root or existing folder and choose Create Folder.
 Drag and drop items and folders to rearrange them, including moving items between Project and Personal scopes.

 Click any item in the Library tree to open it: